For Students and Parents

 More information is available in the enrollment medical forms.

-Meadowmount accepts: M-1 Visa and current status F-1 Visa from other USA Institutions
+Meadowmount accepts: M-1 Visa and current status F-1 Visa from other U.S. Institutions

-Admitted International Students will be sent the I-20 Certificate and a Letter of Invitation
+Admitted International Students will be sent the I-20 Certificate.
+Your Letter of Invitation is your Meadowmount acceptance email.

-After receipt of your I-20, call the American Consulate to make an appointment to apply for your visa.
+After receipt of your I-20, you will need to pay the SEVIS Fee online for your M-1 visa, and call the American Consulate to make an appointment to apply for your visa.

 Click Here for more information